Skip to content

 projections

 Build queryable read models in response to a single event.
-Each projection listens to exactly one event and may update one or more model schemas.
+Each projection listens to exactly one event and writes into at most one model schema.

 projections: